 A knowledge base is a searchable, online library of FAQs and how-to resources.
 It helps customer service agents quickly find solutions to common problems and encourages self-service.

-- Add an answer bot to your website
+- Add an AI-powered bot to your website

 This machine learning technology suggests relevant articles to customers who contact your business for help.
 Customers can find answers to their questions without needing to wait for a service representative, reducing the amount of time to resolve issues.